robaarts/Getx-Lab-3/README.md

 ## Lab:
-In this lab, you will create functions to display all users, display one user by first_name.
+In this lab, you will create functions to display all users

 ## Requirements:
 1. Create a Dart project